Benjamin Flowers: Career

 Flowers began his career as a technical information specialist at the Library of Congress (2004–2005).

 In 2005, Flowers joined the Georgia Institute of Technology's School of Architecture as an assistant professor.
 He was promoted to associate professor with tenure in 2011 and a full professor in 2017.
-He received the College of Design’s Georgia Power Professor of Excellence Award (2012) and the School of Architecture’s Dean William Fash Teaching Excellence Award (2017).
-During his time at Georgia Tech, he served as director of Stadia Lab (2014–2019), director of undergraduate studies (2013–2014), was part of the second cohort of the Emerging Leaders Program at Georgia Tech (2017), a Provost’s Teaching and Learning Fellow in the College of Design (2018), and associate vice provost for advocacy and conflict resolution (2018–2019).
+He received the College of Design's Georgia Power Professor of Excellence Award (2012) and the School of Architecture's Dean William Fash Teaching Excellence Award (2017).
+During his time at Georgia Tech, he served as director of Stadia Lab (2014–2019), director of undergraduate studies (2013–2014), was part of the second cohort of the Emerging Leaders Program at Georgia Tech (2017), a Provost's Teaching and Learning Fellow in the College of Design (2018), and associate vice provost for advocacy and conflict resolution (2018–2019).

-In 2019, Flowers joined The Ohio State University as a full professor at the Knowlton School and later as associate director in 2020-2024.
+In 2019, Flowers joined The Ohio State University as a full professor at the Knowlton School and later as associate director in 2020–2024.
 In 2021, he was elected to the executive board of the International Association for Sports and Leisure Facilities.
 He has appeared on several episodes of National Geographic’s Superstructures: Engineering Marvels (2019, 2020).
-Flowers’ research on skyscrapers and stadiums has been featured in major news outlets in the USA and UK.
+Flowers’ research on skyscrapers and stadiums has been featured in major news outlets in the US and UK.

 In 2019, Flowers was part of the First Skyscrapers Symposium, Steering Committee.

 Flowers has also consulted for firms including Populous and CBRE and served as an expert witness on architectural cases involving stadium design.